L1nwatch/L1nwatch.github.io/index.md

 list of menus in each restaurant and showing some promotions related to them, offering online orders service, tracking delivery status, etc. Some tasks are listed below:

-* API testing: use built-in test tools to trigger interface data and modify values to verify different test cases, record the correct dataflow as the regression test scripts
+* `API testing`: use built-in test tools to trigger interface data and modify values to verify different test cases, record the correct dataflow as the regression test scripts
-* Write automation test scripts: write Java test scripts to simulate how a user uses the apps by combining different API invokes in a specific order.
+* `Write automation test scripts`: write Java test scripts to simulate how a user uses the apps by combining different API invokes in a specific order.
-* Performance testing: write Java test scripts to trigger multiple interface requests in a short time, monitor(memory/CPU/IO), and analyze the servers’ performance(QPS/…)
+* `Performance testing`: write Java test scripts to trigger multiple interface requests in a short time, monitor(memory/CPU/IO), and analyze the servers’ performance(QPS/…)

 ### TCL